whiteborr/hyperdrone/IMPROVEMENTS.md

 **Smarter Pathfinding & Tactics:** (A\* pathfinding ✅ **Implemented** for standard enemies)

+* Enemies could attempt to flank the player, retreat when damaged, or coordinate attacks.
+* **Retreat Behavior**: ✅ **Implemented**
+  * Enemies now check their health against a configurable `RETREAT_HEALTH_THRESHOLD`.
+  * If below the threshold and the player is within aggro range, they will switch to a `RetreatBehavior`.
+  * `RetreatBehavior` uses pathfinding to find a distant, safe location away from the player.
+  * Includes configurable speed multiplier, retreat distance, and path recalculation interval.
 * Implement more sophisticated A\* pathfinding variations or influence maps for more dynamic navigation.
-* Enemies could attempt to flank the player, retreat when damaged, or coordinate attacks.
 * Enemies could react to sound or player's weapon fire.

 ### **Expanded Maze & Level Design**